 Conclusion

-As a result of this work, a turn-based game was created in the Unity engine with multiplayer support.
+As a result of this work, a turn-based game was created in the Unity engine with a multiplayer support.
 A custom networking protocol was designed and engineered as an alternative to existing solutions.
 The implementation spanned from low level transport handling and session management to high level game logic.
 An abstraction was built around components not specific to the game displayed in this work.
 This allows them to be easily reused in different games if necessary.

 The network protocol is based on WebSockets – one of the only real-time transport methods available on desktop platforms, phones, and web-browsers.
 Since WebSockets only provide a way to send and receive binary messages, an RPC and serialization components were developed.
 The resulting system, a WebSocket transport coupled with the RPC mechanism, provides simple, yet powerful abstraction for implementing multiplayer in video games.